 75% of patient safety research is focused on hospitals, yet 85% of patient contact with the NHS happens outside hospitals - and little is known about patient safety in these settings.

 We began to address some key areas between 2012 and 2017 by building evidence around patient safety, particularly for primary care and its links to - and effect on - hospitals.
 We did this by focusing on informatics, medication safety, patients with multimorbidity and patient safety in general practice.

-The funding for 2017 to 2022 will enable us to continue to build on this world-first patient safety facility by focusing on primary care and safer transitions of care between care settings.
+With five years of further funding from 2017 to 2022, we are building on this world-first patient safety facility by focusing on primary care and safer transitions of care between care settings.

-We will increase our collaboration and involvement with Salford across Greater Manchester's newly-integrated Health and Social Care Partnership, which serves three million people.
-Partnerships with the University of Nottingham/East Midlands and the Connected Health Cities programme across the north of England will make our research relevant to a wide range of healthcare settings, so it can be implemented rapidly throughout the UK.
+We have increased our collaboration and involvement with Salford across Greater Manchester's Health and Social Care Partnership, which serves three million people.
+Partnerships with the University of Nottingham/East Midlands and the Connected Health Cities programme across the north of England ensure our research is relevant across a wide range of healthcare settings, so it can be implemented rapidly throughout the UK.

-The NIHR Greater Manchester PSTRC will work with patients and healthcare providers to increase the safety of patients in their care, keep patients out of hospital and improve their safety when discharged or moving between care settings.
-As well as enhancing patient safety, this will also be more cost-effective for the NHS.
+The NIHR Greater Manchester PSTRC is working with patients and healthcare providers to increase the safety of patients in their care; this helps to keep patients out of hospital and improves their safety when discharged or moving between care settings.
+As well as enhancing patient safety, this is also more cost-effective for the NHS.

 Impact case studies

 Read about how our research has made care safer for patients.

 View a list of our published research and read plain English summaries.